-The clue's in the name for Hyde Park's rose garden.
-Although its variety doesn't compare to that of Regent's Park (above), it's hard to believe such a beautiful space can be found so close to the roaring traffic of Hyde Park Corner.
-It's not just roses — herbaceous plants are mixed in too.
-Speaking of, look carefully at the shape — the yew hedge is apparently designed to be the mouth of a trumpet or horn heralding your arrival in the park, the flowers representing music notes emerging.
+Although Hyde Park's rose garden's variety doesn't compare to that of Regent's Park, it's hard to believe such a beautiful space can be found so close to the roaring traffic of Hyde Park Corner.
+And it's not just roses — herbaceous plants are mixed in too.
+The yew hedge, meanwhile, is apparently designed to be the mouth of a trumpet or horn heralding your arrival in the park, while the flowers representing music notes emerging.

-Throw in fountains, statues and a pergola and you've got a rather unexpected beauty, right in central London.
+Throw in fountains, statues and a pergola and you've got a rather unexpected beauty, smack dab in central London.

 Roses at Kew Gardens

-Botanical paradise Kew Gardens has a rose species named after it, so of course it's got the odd rose bush lying around.
-You'll find the main Rose Garden right behind the Palm House, the large conservatory overlooking a lake.
+Botanical paradise Kew Gardens has a rose species named after it, so as you'd imagine it's got the odd rose bush lying around.
+You'll find the main Rose Garden right behind the Palm House, the resplendent glasshouse overlooking a lake.
 There's been a rose garden at Kew since the 1920s, but it's been expanded and replanted in the last few years.
-The gardens are also home to a rather gorgeous rose pergola that crawls with colour every summer — find it in the Woodland Garden area of the property, near the Temple of Aeolus.
+The gardens are also home to a rather gorgeous rose pergola that crawls with colour every summer — find it in the Woodland Garden, near the Temple of Aeolus.

 Roses in Holland Park

-Head for the Orangery right in the centre of Holland Park to hunt down its rose bushes, which you'll find between the cafe and the stable yard.
+Head for the Orangery right in the centre of Holland Park to find its rose bushes, planted between the cafe and the stable yard.
 It's a petite offering, with just nine flower beds, but they're planted with precision, each species keeping itself to itself.

 Roses at Ranger's House, Greenwich

 Not only is Ranger's House the place to see cherry blossom in London, it's also an excellent spot for a bit of rose-bothering.
-Greenwich Park's own rose garden is planted right in front of the villa house, its redbrick frontage offering a backdrop to yellows, pinks, maroons and creams.
-Sure, it's a bit of an uphill trek from the centre of Greenwich, but in rose season there's a satisfying symmetry about it which makes it all worth it.
+Greenwich Park's own rose garden is planted right in front of the villa house, its redbrick frontage offering a rich backdrop to yellows, pinks, maroons and creams.
+Sure, it's a bit of an uphill trek from the centre of Greenwich, but in rose season there's a satisfying symmetry about the place, making the schlep so worth it.

 Rose garden, Hampton Court Palace